Shawn J. Bayern

 Select Recent and Forthcoming Publications

-Agreements, Algorithms, and Agency, in Law and AI (Woody Barfield, editor) (Cambridge University Press) (forthcoming 2019)
+Agreements, Algorithms, and Agency, in The Cambridge Handbook of the Law of Algorithms (Woody Barfield, editor) (Cambridge University Press 2020)

 Artificial Intelligence and Private Law, in Research Handbook on Law and Artificial Intelligence (Woodrow Barfield & Ugo Pagallo, editors) (Edward Elgar Publishing 2018)